Private investigator: Undercover investigator

 An undercover investigator, undercover detective, or undercover agent is a person who conducts investigations of suspected or confirmed criminal activity while impersonating a disinterested third party.
 Undercover investigators often infiltrate a suspected insurgent group, posing as a person interested in purchasing illegal goods or services with the ultimate aim of obtaining information about their assigned target.

 Many undercover investigators carry hidden cameras and recorders strapped to their bodies to help them document their investigations.
 The period of the investigation could last for several months, or in some extreme cases, years.
-Due to the dangerous nature of the job, their real identities are kept secret throughout their active careers.
+Due to the dangerous nature of the job, their real identities are typically kept secret throughout their active careers.

 Economic investigations, business intelligence and information on competitors, security advice, special security services information, criminal investigation, investigations background, and profile polygraph tests are all typical examples of such a role.

 Certain types of undercover investigators, depending on their employer, will investigate allegations of abuse of workman's compensation.
 Those claiming to be injured are often investigated and recorded with a hidden camera/recorder.
 This is then presented in court or to the client who paid for the investigation.

-Across the world
+Around the world

 Many jurisdictions require PIs to be licensed.
 Depending on local laws, they may or may not carry a firearm.
 Equipment can vary greatly, but generally involves a wide variety of surveillance equipment and recording devices.
 While PIs may investigate criminal matters, they typically do not hold any law enforcement authority by virtue of the position, regardless of licensure.
 Private investigators’ authority is usually identical to other citizens’ (off-duty or retired law enforcement officers serving as a PI may retain their police powers at all times, depending on the jurisdiction).
 They are expected to keep detailed notes and to be prepared to testify in court regarding any of their observations on behalf of their clients, irregular hours may also be required when performing surveillance work.
 Great care is required to remain within the scope of the law; otherwise, the private investigator may face criminal charges.
-However, there are also cases across the world, of corrupt or rogue private investigators who have obtained people's private data and information through illegal means.
+However, there are also cases around the world, of corrupt or rogue private investigators who have obtained people's private data and information through illegal means.
 These include phone hacking, pretexting, identity theft and other illegal means of accessing government, insurance and police databases to obtain highly sensitive private information on their targets.